-(This article originally appeared in Endangered Species Magazine, Spring 2000.
-It has been revised and updated.)
+(Article originally appeared in Endangered Species Magazine, Spring 2000, Australia.
+Revised and updated.)

 A tapir greets a visitor to San Martin Zoo

 Orlando Vega, the gentle-minded owner of the San Martin Zoo in Banos, is showing the world that it doesn’t take corporate finances or governmental connections to imspire others to care about the beings sharing our planet with us.

 The private five-acre complex is located high in the mountains about four hours south of the capital city, Quito.
 Developed amidst contradictory social values and government apathy, the zoo has numerous endangered animals such as jaguars, pumas, bears capybaras, ocelots, and hundreds of birds like parrots, hawks, condors, and toucans.

 From the Amazon forests in the east to the hot, humid hills and plains of the west, Orlando knows Ecuador intimately.
 He also knows where the world is headed and what has already been lost.
 At a time when rainforest destruction is welcomed by most Ecuadoreans with the promise of improveda transportation and standards of living, Orlando is hanging on to his childhood memories.

 Speaking in broken English and well-schooled Spanish, he tells of times in his youth when hummingbirds were everywhere, where condors soared faithfully overhead and nobody knew the word “extinction”.
 He tells of the increased poaching of jaguars and pumas for their skins, and of the ignorance, which continues the indiscriminate shooting of owls and birds of prey for un.
 He talks of social and governmental support for projects that bring money and necessary services to villages and cities, but the lack of time and effort spent educating people about the losses that occur in the natural world as a result.